Our Team

 Elana Newman, PhD

-Research Director, Dart Center
+Research Director, Global Center

 Consulting Psychologist, JTSN

-Elana Newman, McFarlin Professor of Psychology at the University of Tulsa, is the Research Director for the Dart Center for Journalism and Trauma.
-A past president of the International Society of Traumatic Stress Studies, she co-directed the Dart Center for Journalism and Trauma’s first satellite office in NYC after 9/11.
+Elana Newman, McFarlin Professor of Psychology at the University of Tulsa, is the Research Director for the Global Center for Journalism and Trauma.
+A past president of the International Society of Traumatic Stress Studies, she co-directed the Global Center for Journalism and Trauma’s first satellite office in NYC after 9/11.
 Dr. Newman’s scholarly work in journalism and trauma focuses on understanding the occupational health of journalists who cover traumatic events, evaluating training needs, analyzing trauma-related news, and examining the effects of journalistic practice on consumers and individuals covered in the news.
 She directed the development of a bibliographic database to help teachers and scholars access information about trauma and journalism, and trains journalists in trauma science, best psychological practice for interviewing survivors, self-care and best practices within newsrooms.
-Dr. Newman is a founding staff member of the Journalist Trauma Support Network, an initiative at the Dart Center for Journalism and Trauma at Columbia University.
+Dr. Newman is a founding staff member of the Journalist Trauma Support Network, an initiative at the Global Center for Journalism and Trauma at Columbia University.
 She also trains clinicians and researchers on how they can better collaborate with journalists.

 Katherine Porterfield, PhD